RAF Wig Bay Flying Boat Base

 RAF Wig Bay on the sheltered shores of Loch Ryan was developed as a specialist Flying Boat Base in World War 2.
 During the 1950's the base serviced and broke up flying boats from all over the world.
 It closed in 1957.

 Many people in Kirkcolm and Stranraer have strong connections to and memories of RAF Wig Bay.
 In this ShoreDIG, local residents recorded what survives of the base and its condition.
-Photographs, stories, memories and artefacts, that are still very much alive in the local area, are being collated.
+The information has provided the Local Authority archaeologist with an up-to-date assessment of the survivial and condition of the flying boat base elements.
+Photographs, stories, memories and artefacts, that are still very much alive in the local area, were also collected and documented.
+You can read about the surveys on the SCHARP blog Part 1 and Part 2.

-In July, young people from Apex Stranraer created 3 short films that tell the stories of the base form the point of view of two men who were children at the time it was operational.
-You can also see what the young people themselves thought about learning about the base and learning how to make a film in their funny film about their experiences.
-Click on the image below to watch the Young Film Makers behind the scenes of the Wig Bay movies.
+In July, young people from Apex Stranraer created 2 short films, Bill's Story and Donnie's Story, that tell the stories of the base from the point of view of two men who were children at the time it was operational.
+You can also see what the young people themselves thought about learning about the base and learning how to make a film in their funny film about their experiences, Young Film Makers behind the scenes of the Wig Bay movies.